-Last updated: April 6, 2026.
-Based on ATI TEAS 7 scoring guidelines and published nursing program admission requirements.
+Last updated: July 1, 2026.
+Based on ATI's official TEAS 7 Academic Preparedness Level score report and current published nursing program admission requirements, verified against official school and ATI sources.

 Quick Answer: What TEAS Score Do You Need?